FrenzisRed/My_CCNA_Notes/23_ACLs.md

 - The router may re-order the /32 entries.
 - This improves the efficiency of processing the ACL.
 - it DOES NOT change the effect of the ACL.
+- This applies to standard names and standard numbered ACLs.